This Turkey and Mushroom Pie is an easy to prepare, healthy and clever way to use up leftovers, including roast turkey (or chicken) and rice.

 - Take brown rice crust out of refrigerator.
 Spread chopped turkey evenly over crust.
 Top with grated cheese and chopped onion.
 Spread mushroom sauce evenly over the top and bake for 30 to 40 minutes or until pie is hot and bubbly.

 Make ahead: Pie can be prepared but not baked earlier in the day, covered and refrigerated.
 Bring to room temperature before baking.
+Can also be baked, wrapped and frozen for up to 1 month.

 Note on rice: I like to use 1 (8.5-ounce) packet of Seeds of Change Basmati Brown Rice.